-This great nutritional vegetable contains smaller amounts of vitamin B6, vitamin E, calcium, phosphorus, thiamine, zinc, riboflavin, copper and pantothenic acid.
+This great nutritional vegetable contains smaller amounts of vitamin B6, calcium, phosphorus, thiamine, zinc, riboflavin, copper, and pantothenic acid.

 Obviously, jicama is low amounts of calories, but high amounts of water and fiber, making it great if you are looking for your dog to lose weight.

-This plant is a wonderful vitamin C source, which is a very important vitamin which will act as an antioxidant in your pooch`s body and is required for lots of enzyme reactions.
+The jicama plant is a wonderful vitamin C source, a very important vitamin that will act as an antioxidant in your pooch`s body and is required for many enzyme reactions.

 It Might Help with Weight Loss

 In addition, jicama`s fiber might aid keeping your dog`s blood sugar steady.
-Because fiber helps with slowing down digestion, it actually prevents your canine friend`s levels of blood sugar to rise too fast after consuming it. – Read this!
+Because fiber helps slow digestion, it prevents your canine friend`s blood sugar levels from rising too fast after consuming it. – Read this!

-This occurs when cells are much less sensitive to insulin, which makes it a lot more difficult for glucose to get into the cells to be used for fuel (energy).
+This occurs when cells are much less sensitive to insulin, making it much more difficult for glucose to get into the cells to be used for fuel (energy).

-Alternatively, the glucose will remain into your dog`s bloodstream, increasing his levels of blood sugar.
+Alternatively, the glucose will remain in your dog`s bloodstream, increasing his levels of blood sugar.

-There aren`t any studies on dogs yet, however, research in mice outline that consuming jicama might raise sensitivity to insulin and reduce the levels of blood sugar.
+There aren`t any studies on dogs yet; however, research in mice outlines that consuming jicama might raise insulin sensitivity and reduce blood sugar levels.

-This great herb also has the prebiotic fiber inulin, which has been found to be related to weight reduction and proven to have some sort of an impact in hormones which affect fullness or hunger.
+This great prebiotic fiber, inulin, has been found to be related to weight reduction and has proven to have some impact on hormones that affect fullness or hunger.

 High Amount of Antioxidants

-Jicama has a few antioxidants that are great compounds which aid in preventing the damage of cells.
-Most studies involved the benefits this herb would bring if consumed by humans, but it`s only logical to assume that it can bring the same benefits if consumed by dogs as well.
+Jicama has a few antioxidants that are great compounds that aid in preventing damage to cells.
+Therefore, the health benefits of this herb would bring nutritional benefits if consumed by dogs.

 The way this plant`s antioxidants aid protect when it comes to cell damage is that they counteract free radicals, those dangerous molecules which lead to oxidative stress.

-Luckily, diets rich in foods with high amounts of antioxidants, such as jicama, are able to aid combat oxidative stress and might even reduce the risk of getting chronic illnesses.
+Luckily, a healthy diet rich in foods with high amounts of antioxidants, such as jicama, is able to aid in combat oxidative stress and might even reduce potential health risks such as chronic illnesses.

-Actually, researches have already proven there`s a direct relation between antioxidants in vegetables or fruits and a reduced risk of Alzheimer`s disease, diabetes or heart disease.
+Researchers have already proven a direct relation between antioxidants in vegetables or fruits and a reduced risk of Alzheimer`s disease, diabetes, or heart disease.
 Some of these illnesses can be experienced by dogs as well.

 It Helps Digestion

-As you might already known, dietary fiber can aid improve the stool bulk.
-In fact, what it does is aiding it move a bit more easily through your friend`s digestive tube.
+As you might already know, dietary fiber can aid your dog’s stomach in improving stool bulk.
+In fact, what it does is aid it in moving a bit more easily through your friend`s digestive tube.

 One single cup of this herb has 6.5 g of fiber, which is more than enough for your dog`s daily needs.

-These studies have been made having humans in mind, but there`s no reason not to consider things the same when talking our canine friends.
+These studies have been made having human foods in mind, but there`s no reason not to consider things the same when talking about our pets.

-Having a high amount of water in its structure, jicama actually aids ease constipation.
-Foods with high content of water, such as our vegetable, can aid help your dog meet his daily fluid necessities as well.
+Having a high amount of water in its structure, jicama actually aids in easing constipation.
+Foods with high water content, such as our vegetables, can help your dog meet his daily fluid necessities as well.

 It Might Decrease Cancer Risk